|

 must be expected.
 Resilience is always a defining characteristic

-Ernst & Young’s Entrepreneur of the Year awards
+of the accomplished climber.
+2. A Learning Orientation Ernst & Young’s Entrepreneur of the Year awards

 were recently presented to a group of very worthy winners.